GoogleCloudPlatform/ai-on-gke/saxml-on-gke/httpserver/README.md

 - `model` is the name of the model.
 - `model_path` is the path of the model in the Saxml model registry.
 - `checkpoint` is the location of the model checkpoint.
-- `replicas` is the number of replicas of the model to deploy.
+- `replicas` is an integer for the number of replicas of the model to deploy.

 #### publish Response